-The second essay, From Global Capitalism to Economic Justice, gives a critique of global capitalism and the “end of history” thesis that western liberal democracy under global capitalism is the ultimate stage in human political and economic development.
+The second essay, From Global Capitalism to Economic Justice, first published in 1992, gives a critique of global capitalism and the “end of history” thesis that western liberal democracy under global capitalism is the ultimate stage in human political and economic development.
 Going beyond a critique, it offers a vision that unites the benefits of individual and local initiatives and a more equitable distribution of wealth locally and globally.

 Comments about On Freedom and Equality:

 A vast number of words have been written about freedom.
 Both sides in countless struggles have appealed to it.
 If I had to pick one essay to inform action to resist the wars that are being waged in freedom’s name, like the War on Terror today, I would pick this brilliant piece of work by Arjun Makhijani, whose work I have admired for many years.
 It is indispensable reading in the struggle for global democracy.

 — Daniel Ellsberg, author of Secrets: A Memoir of Vietnam and the Pentagon Papers